Clarke's tangent cones, subgradients, optimality conditions and the Lipschitzness at infinity: Introduction

-It should be emphasized, due to the unboundedness, that smooth functions are not necessarily Lipschitz at infinity and that the set of subgradients of $f$ at infinity may not be a singleton set when $f$ is smooth and Lipschitz at infinity (see Example~\ref{Example58} below).
+It should be emphasized, due to the unboundedness of neighborhoods at infinity, that smooth functions are not necessarily Lipschitz at infinity and that the set of subgradients of $f$ at infinity may not be a singleton set when $f$ is smooth and Lipschitz at infinity (see Example~\ref{Example58} below).

 We also note that some results given in this paper can be extended to infinite dimensional spaces.
 However, to lighten the exposition, we do not pursue this extension here.

 The rest of the paper is organized as follows.
 In Section~\ref{Section2}, some notation and definitions are given.
 In Section~\ref{Section3} we study Clarke's tangent and normal cones at infinity to unbounded subsets of $\mathbb{R}^n.$ In Section~\ref{Section4} we give the definition of subgradients at infinity for extended real valued functions on $\mathbb{R}^n$ and establish some properties of them.
 In particular, we provide necessary optimality conditions at infinity for optimization problems.
 In Section~\ref{Section5}, some characterizations of the Lipschitz continuity at infinity for lower semi-continuous functions are given.